 Quick Summary

-“Bloody Sunday” refers to the series of incidents that happened in Russia on January 22, 1905.
-On this day, troops from the Imperial Guard opened fire on protesters who were walking to present a petition to Tsar Nicholas II.
-This event played a significant role in the events leading up to the Russian Revolution of 1905.
+“Bloody Sunday” refers to the tragic events of January 22, 1905. when Imperial Guard troops opened fire on peaceful protesters marching to present a petition to Tsar Nicholas II.
+This massacre ignited widespread unrest and became a turning point in the lead-up to the Russian Revolution of 1905.

 After Tsar Alexander II of Russia abolished the serfs in 1861, a new peasant working class arose in the cities.
 This led to strikes and protests.
 “Bloody Sunday” is a series of events that took place on January 22, 1905, in Russia.